CUNYTechPrep/lab-bootstrap-5.2-fall-22/.github/PULL_REQUEST_TEMPLATE.md

 **Did you run into any problems?**

 [Describe...]
 Syntax errors when working with Bootstrap.
 I placed certain code blocks in the wrong div, or I was using the wrong classes when trying to offset my images.
+Also, I attempted to change the background color of the html.
+I am using a mac, and when I hover over the miniturized preview of the file, the background color is there, but when I actually open the file it is not.
+I can't say why.
 **Did you collaborate with others on this solution?**
 No